emilyasaro/dealers_choice_pg_new/README.md

 Current Issues:
 1. Main page is only displaying the list of months.
 Returning a 404 when I try to render the customers and order data.
+ NOTE: misspelled "customers"
 2. SQL Queries...
 I realllllly miss Sequelize and being able to use eager loading.
 Felt really stopped by having to figure out what kind of JOIN to use in routes/customers.js to display the Order WITH the name of the person who ordered and what month the order was placed.

+checking entry point
+output
+mode development in config better than in scripts

 Past issues: